nf-core/website/markdown/usage/troubleshooting.md

 If you're running Singularity, it could be that Nextflow cannot access your Singularity image properly - often due to missing bind paths.
 See [_Cannot find input files when using Singularity_](https://nf-co.re/usage/troubleshooting#cannot-find-input-files-when-using-singularity) for more information.

-Sometimes, `mksquashfs` cannot be found on the login node or workstation that you intend to use, thus the Singularity Image build fails unfortunately.
+Sometimes, `mksquashfs` cannot be found on the login node or workstation that you intend to use, thus the Singularity image build fails unfortunately.
 See below code snippet that shows such a typical failure:

 ```bash
 Caused by: